-- Even if it is short notice (minimum 24 hrs unless it's an emergency in which case you would call the emergency line and it would be handled that way), we can accommodate most requests! - Please provide as much notice as possible for long-range planning as well. - Funds will shift from you to the respite provider at a rate of \$40/night for under 1-week stays.
-Yes, it is more than the allotted daily amount over a month.
-There are higher costs associated with the inability to buy in bulk and having to suddenly take on an unexpected guest. - For respite one week and longer, the respite rate will reduce to the regular day rate for homestay (monthly rate /30, currently \$32/night). - If pick-up occurs after dinner on the last day we will charge for the full day, as dinner is the most expensive part of respite. - Family members or close family friends can step in to provide respite, however, if this is planned; is for a lengthy period; or recurring we would like them to have a current CRC on file with us. - If you are arranging your own respite, it is up to you to compensate your provider. - "Sleepover's" that alleviate the need for respite can get complicated, we prefer to move funds with the student as it is more easily tracked this way.
+- Even if it is short notice (minimum 24 hrs unless it's an emergency in which case you would call the emergency line and it would be handled that way), we can accommodate most requests! - Please provide as much notice as possible for long-range planning as well. - Funds will shift from you to the respite provider at a nightly rate, respite funds are subtracted from permanent homestay and added to respite homestay for the next months payment. - Family members or close family friends can step in to provide respite in the homestay, however, if this is planned; is for a lengthy period; or recurring we would like them to have a current CRC on file with us. - If you are arranging your own respite, it is up to you to compensate your provider. - "Sleepover's" that alleviate the need for respite can get complicated, we prefer to move funds with the student as it is more easily tracked this way.